anniezh12/hiring-engineers/answers.md

 Steps for MySQL installation in the terminal are as follows:

-* $ sudo su [provide password]
+1 $ sudo su [provide password]
-* $ sudo apt-get install mysql
+2 $ sudo apt-get install mysql
-* $ sudo netstat -tap | grep mysql  # instead of step 2 you can use this command to either start an already existing database or create a new one
+3 $ sudo netstat -tap | grep mysql  # instead of step 2 this command could be used to either start an already existing database or create a new one
-* Inside datadog account I navigated to `integrations` menu option and select `mysql` It shows all the steps to integrate mysql in the local environment.
+4 Inside datadog account I navigated to `integrations` menu option and selected `mysql`.
+It showed all the steps to integrate `mysql` in the local environment.
+Which were given as follows:

              a. mysql> GRANT REPLICATION CLIENT ON *.* TO  'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;